skedify/sdk-js/README.md

 // then this appointment would be addressable by using either of these SDK.appointments('external://abc').catch(error => {
     console.assert(error instanceof SDK.MoreThanOneFoundError)

+    // Maybe we need error.data to be consistent
+    // So that we can also use error.warnings, error.status, ...
     console.assert(error.alternatives ~= [appointment1, appointment2])
 })
 SDK.appointments('external://def').catch(error => {